 Dr Berg, after consulting with Dad's oncologist in Boston and getting his enthusiastic agreement, put everything in motion to see a radiation oncologist to make a plan for a short course of very focused, high-dose radiation treatments.
 (More on why below.)
 We'll also be seeing a radiation oncologist in Boston who has done more of this specific type of treatment, and we may see a neurosurgeon for a consult.
 That's where we're at now.
 Dr. Castrucci, the Brewer radiation oncologist Dad, Mom, and I visited this past Tuesday, has also ordered a brain scan, as Dad hasn't had an MRI of his brain yet, and it's the one part of his body we should probably check before proceeding full speed with the treatment.

 The most likely places for RCC to show up again and take root are the brain (which is why we're doing a brain MRI), the lungs, and bone.
 Dad went for regular scans.
-They've been clear until now.
+They had been clear until last summer.

 Normally bone metastases are found when a patient feels pain.
 They're also typically scattershot, and therefore require systemic (whole-body treatments with more side affects), rather than focused (clinically more successful), treatment.
-Dad's got one vertebra with a good-sized, though diffuse and not painful, lesion.
+Dad had one vertebra with a good-sized, though diffuse and not painful, lesion.
 There is strength in his bone.
-The radiation will hopefully halt the cancer if it's responsive, and will give the bone time to heal.
-RCC thrives on bone cells.
+The radiation seems to have had an effect on the cancer, and has hopefully given the bone time to heal.
+CRCC thrives on bone cells.

 This is, truthfully, a tipping point.
 Stage IV and the confirmation that cells are showing up elsewhere is not what we've been hoping for all this time with the clean scans, but we have a good path forward, good doctors, and Dad's taking it all in with us at his side.
 He feels good and he's still working, for now, with a restriction on what he can lift.